obsidiansystems/ledger-app-tezos/README.md

     might have to restart the Ledger.
   * Out of date firmware: If the Ledger app doesn't work at all, make sure you are running firmware version 1.4.2.

+### Contact Us

+You can email us at tezos@obsidian.systems and request to join our Slack.
+We have several channels about baking and one specifically for our Ledger app.
+You can ask questions and get answers from Obsidian staff or from the community.